 • Meeting with community leaders – Monitoring human-elephant conflict resolution projects.

 • Riding the Elefriendly community bus – You can travel on the bus early in the morning when school children are transported to school and home through the elephant corridor.
 The bus was established in 2015 and educates the children on living alongside the elephants.
-It has been fully funded directly through the elephant volunteer in Sri Lanka project.
+It has been fully funded directly through the project.
 Before the bus, many children would not go to school or turn back home should they encounter an elephant on the long walking commute.

 • Promoting Project Orange Campaigns – Research by the team has found elephants dislike citrus flavours.
-As an elephant volunteer in Sri Lanka, your role is working alongside the team to educate and promote citrus-based crops as natural deterrents within the village communities of Wasgamuwa.
+Your role will see you work alongside the team to educate and promote citrus-based crops as natural deterrents within the village communities of Wasgamuwa.
 Consequently, this will protect and conserve their crops, property and livelihoods.
 Help farmers to take care of their orange groves, check for diseases and pests, dig holes to plant new orange plants.
 During the fruiting season, help count fruits, harvest and sort them for sale.
-The Sri Lanka elephant volunteer program will provide transport costs for the farmers to take them to the markets for sale with the long-term aim to get into supply with Sri Lanka’s largest supermarket supply chain.
+The Sri Lanka elephant program will provide transport costs for the farmers to take them to the markets for sale with the long-term aim to get into supply with Sri Lanka’s largest supermarket supply chain.

-Protecting Elephants Through Conservation Techniques – An elephant volunteer in Sri Lanka will monitor elephants closely in order to help develop strategies to conserve and protect the local wildlife.
+Protecting Elephants Through Conservation Techniques – You will monitor elephants closely in order to help develop strategies to conserve and protect the local wildlife.
 Here you will use an array of technology, observations and conservation techniques:

 • Monitoring tracks – Setting up sand traps across the jungle and elephant corridors to detect tracks, building research, analysing findings and understanding the diversity that exists in the forest.
 This will require physical energy as you will dig up and rake fresh new 2 x 2-metre sand traps each week to check for new prints.
 Expect to find more wildlife prints than just elephants as you look for signs of leopard, sloth bears, wild buffalos and of course elephant activity.

-• Setting up camera traps – As an elephant volunteer in Sri Lanka, you may be responsible for setting these up in hotspot locations across the forest.
+• Setting up camera traps – You may be responsible for setting these up in hotspot locations across the forest.
 You’ll be replacing these each week with new SD cards.
 After a busy morning in the depths of the Sri Lankan forest, its time to return to the office to download data from the SD cards you collected and check the computer for what the camera traps have picked up in the last week.
 Be ready to make conclusions on the findings as you learn what different wildlife exists in the forests, what times of day elephants pass through the corridor and more.

 • Observing movements – During the afternoons you might be located high up in the jungle treetops.
 We have created multiple purpose-built viewing towers across the forest aligned to the elephant corridor, which is the traditional popular route elephants use to migrate between the national park.
 Here you will observe passing elephants, collate data on their movements, behaviours and other variables.